NEVER TWIST, TURN, OR PLAY WITH YOUR NEW PIERCING!!!!

 SEA SALT AND WARM WATER SOAKING: Soak your piercing three to five times a week in sea salt and water for 5-15 minutes.
 Wash your hands, and place 1/8th of a teaspoon of sea salt in a shot glass or any small glass (8oz.), fill with very warm water, stir, lean forward, place the piercing over the glass, press the glass towards the body, lean back and let it soak.

 We strongly suggest having a professional piercer change the jewelry for you for the first time.
-We also suggest emailing us a photo of your piercing at 6 to 8 weeks at email@example.com.
+We also suggest emailing us a photo of your piercing to email@example.com.
 This allows us to evaluate jewelry length at a key point in the healing.

-If you have any questions, please call Chameleon Tattoo at:
+If you have any questions, please call Chameleon Body Piercing at:

 36 JFK St.